waynedovey/GitOps-Workshop/chapter2/Chapter-2-Packaging-with-Helms.md

-# Chapter 2: Packaging with Helm and Kubernetes Operators
+# Chapter 2: Packaging with Helm
 In this chapter, you'll learn more about working with container images.
-In particular, I will help you understand the concepts of Helm charts and Kubernetes Operators.
+In particular, I will help you understand the concepts of Helm charts.

 ## Modern distributions
 As already mentioned in Chapter 2, the most difficult task when turning code into a useful product is creating a distributable package from the application.
 It is no longer just a matter of zipping all files together and putting them somewhere.
 We have to take care of several meta-artifacts.
 Some of these might not belong to the developer, but to the owner of the application.